We raised $15M to build the world's fastest neocloud.Read

 Get a General Compute API key

 Keep the key out of source control.
-Replace <key> in the config below with your API key.
+The config below reads it from {env:GENERALCOMPUTE_API_KEY}.

 Step 3